What's the purpose of this trial?

-- Males and females of childbearing potential must agree to use at least two methods of contraception, as detailed in Section 6.1.3, during the study treatment and continue until 3 months after the completion of study treatment.
+- Males and females of childbearing potential must agree to use at least two methods of contraception and continue until 3 months after the completion of study treatment.

 - Has any significant medical condition, laboratory abnormality, or psychiatric illness that would prevent the subject from participating in the study.